Camden Riviere

 Since September 2013, Riviere has been ranked world number 1.

 Early life

 Camden Scott Riviere was born May 20, 1987, in Charleston, South Carolina, but was raised in nearby Aiken, South Carolina.
 He started playing real tennis at age 5 with his father Rhett and grandfather Hank at the Aiken Tennis Club and played his first tournament at age 7.
 Camden's first coach was the Aiken professional (at that time) Mark Devine.
 As a junior, Camden competed on the American Junior Squads including the Clothier Cup team, and the Van Allen Cup team.
 During his early teens Camden competed as a top-level amateur, winning such tournaments as the US Amateur and the Tuxedo Gold Racquet.
 Camden also played for the United States on the Bathurst Cup Team.
-Camden grew up playing with Ivan Ronaldson,former world champion Chris Ronaldson's son.
-Ivan now is the head professional at Westwood, the host of the 2023 world championship and the 2023 Van Allen Cup, won by Australia, led by Ollie Pridmore, defeating American Freddie Bristowe in the singles final.
+Camden grew up playing with Ivan Ronaldson, former world champion Chris Ronaldson's son.

 Professional life

 In May 2005, at age 17, Camden moved to the UK and turned professional, working at Hampton Court Palace under Chris Ronaldson.
 After a year in the UK, Camden returned to the US and became a touring professional based out of Newport, RI.
 From 2006 to 2008 Camden trained in Newport under coach Josh Bainton, and continued to rise up the ranking, until finally reaching the ranking of #5 in the world in 2008.
 This allowed Camden to qualify for the World Championship Eliminators, where at the age of 20, he defeated the other top 4 players in the world, and qualified to challenge for the World Championship being narrowly defeated by Rob Fahey 7 sets to 5.

 In September 2008 Camden joined the team at the Tennis and Racquet Club, Boston, as a real tennis, racquets, and squash professional.
 Over the next three years Riviere would continue to rise in the rankings to #2 in the world, and won his first major tournament, the U.S. Open, in Philadelphia on March 1, 2009.

 In November 2011, Camden returned to being a touring professional based out of Charleston, South Carolina.
 Since returning to a touring professional state Camden has accumulated a mass of titles and on September 1, 2013, became the #1 ranked player in the world.
 Since the world ranking system was created in 1991, no American had been ranked number 1 in the world.
 Rob Fahey had been number one for the past twenty years, but in late August 2013 Riviere passed Fahey and has since retained the number 1 ranking.